 Mesh size is a common classification for media size.
 The mesh size number indicates the number of mesh lines per square inch in a sieve and a range is often provided to indicate what size sieve that 95% of the mix will fall through and at what size it will not fall through.
 Like mesh size, grit size is also determined by how much grit passes through or is retained at specific sieve sizes.
 And micron is simply the metric unit of measure for length.

-In general, harder abrasive will cause a deeper profile.
-Aluminum oxide, garnet, silicon carbide, steel shot, steel grit and glass beads fall into the hard media category.
-Hard abrasives are used to remove rust, corrosion and scale from hard metals and to add a profile or to strengthen metal surfaces.
+In general, a harder abrasive will cause a deeper profile.
+Aluminum oxide, garnet, silicon carbide, steel shot, steel grit, and glass beads fall into the hard media category.
+Hard abrasives are used to remove rust, corrosion, and scale from hard metals and to add a profile or to strengthen metal surfaces.

 Density: The denser the particle, the more impact I will have over a smaller surface area, producing a deeper profile.
 Dense media also deforms less, absorbing less energy upon impact.
 Density is measured in “specific gravity”.
 Higher specific gravity numbers indicate more dense particles.
 Steel shot and steel grit have a specific gravity of 4.8 to 7.8 and are denser than aluminum oxide at 3.94 to 3.96 and glass beads at 2.5.